Kakoen/ark-sa-save-tools/README.md

 ## Help?

-My time is limited, so I will not provide extended support using this library.
+My time is limited, so I might not be able to provide extended support for using this library.
 But you can join the Discord I created for this project to find like-minded people.

 See https://discord.gg/by2q2Tqjyr